jtt9340/getting-started-with-ansible/README.md

 ```

 Replace `all` with the IP address or host name of an individual server to run the Ping module on only that server.
+Alternatively, `all` can be replaced with a group name (specified in the inventory) and the module will be run on
+only the hosts for that particular group.

 ### `--list-hosts`